MAPatxot/matplotlib-challenge/README.md

 Reason for 2nd Commit: New Bar Graph + %

 Re-Read the instructions for the homework, and realized that there were notes provided On how to get the percentages to display.
-Had a hard time initially finding hoq to do this.
+Had a hard time initially finding how to do this.

 I added the percentages to display and it showed that the percentages shown were incorrect Compared to the bar graph that is provided